 To achieve Merit Roll, a student must reach 3.0 on a 4.0 scale with only one letter grade of C allowed.
-To achieve Honor Roll, a student must reach 3.56 on a 4.0 scale with no letter grade below a B. Grade point average for honor roll will be figured on the exact same basis for each grade as it is figured toward graduation.
+To achieve Honor Roll, a student must reach 3.51 on a 4.0 scale with no letter grade below a B-.
+Grade point average for honor roll will be figured on the exact same basis for each grade as it is figured toward graduation.
 Any "D" or "F" will result in an automatic exclusion from the Honor Roll, regardless of the grade point average.
+Any student disciplined for cheating during the semester will be disqualified from receiving honor roll/merit roll status and/or acknowledgments.